Kusan-Auburn was a subsidiary of Kusan Inc., an established plastics manufacturer based in Nashville,

 Kusan K-Series Box Cars

-KMT K-Series box cars with plastic trucks were slightly smaller than Lionel's #6464 series box cars.
+Kusan K-Series box cars with plastic trucks were slightly smaller than Lionel's #6464 series box cars.

-The door on one side of the box car was open and the one on the other side was closed.
-These cars normally were sold as
+was open and the one on the other side was closed.
+These cars normally were sold as kits requiring the hobbyist to assemble

-kits requiring the hobbyist to assemble the shell, floor, two trucks with non-operating couplers via two self-tapping
+the shell, floor, two trucks with non-operating couplers via two self-tapping screws to fasten the trucks, and sometimes a

-screws to fasten the trucks, and sometimes a plastic molded brakeman was included and could be glued inside the open
+plastic molded brakeman was included and could be glued inside the open door side of the box car.
+The box cars were issued in several

-door side of the box car.
-Kusan/KMT also offered their K-Series tank cars, gondolas, hoppers, flat cars stock cars and
+#212 Western Pacific.
+Kusan/KMT also offered their K-Series tank cars, gondolas, hoppers, flat cars, stock cars and

 cabooses as undecorated kits.
 The simulated knuckle couplers were plastic and were molded closed (not operable) but